Fungal nail infection

 Common fungal infections include:

-Fungal nail infections are most often seen in adults.
-They often follow fungal infection of the feet.
-Infections occur more often in toenails than in fingernails.
+Fungal nail infections often start after a fungal infection on the feet.
+They occur more often in toenails than in fingernails.
+And they are most often seen in adults as they age.

 You are at higher risk of getting a fungal nail infection if you: